 The Action Platform will break silos and bring together actors that don’t normally work together, raise collective understanding of what can be confusing multilateral processes and enabling planning of collaborative actions like events, advocacy and research.

 By working together, we can begin to bring consumption and diets to the top of multilateral agendas and integrate the topic into key policy processes over the next 12 months.

-sharing knowledge about key events and plans for each one and
+Share knowledge about key events and plans

-collaborating with other stakeholders to amplify impact you can:
+Collaborate with other stakeholders to amplify impact you can: